Error-feedback stochastic modeling strategy for time series forecasting with convolutional neural networks: Results and discussions

 \subsection{Comparison on Convergence}

-We further examine the convergence in the stochastic modeling strategies (i.e., SCN, ES-CNN, SC-CNN, and ESC-CNN).

-Note that although we have examined different prediction horizons for each dataset, general conclusions are consistent with the three selected prediction horizons for all the three datasets.
-To save space, we only plot results for one-step-ahead forecasting for each dataset.
-The convergences of the learning process for both stochastic modeling strategies on three aforementioned time series forecasting tasks are reported in \autoref{fig:cvgc1}.
-The learning process is repeated 10 times for each method on each dataset.
-The averaged RMSE is plotted as functions of the generated neurons or filters on training sets and testing sets for all the four stochastic modeling strategies, as shown in \autoref{fig:cvgc1}.

-The results lead to the following conclusions. \begin{enumerate} \item[1)] { Through SCN outperforms other modeling strategies in terms of the rapid decreasing of RMSE on all the three training sets, there exists obvious overfitting on all the three testing sets. } \item[2)] { Similar to SCN, SC-CNN also shows obvious overfitting on all the three testing sets, indicating that the overfitting and ill-posed problem occurs after a number of filters have been generated. } \item[3)] { Via the error-feedback fully connected layer, ESC-CNN and ES-CNN outperform SCN and SC-CNN on all testing sets, demonstrating the robustness and stability when considering the error-feedback strategy. } \item[4)] { Comparing the randomly generated filters with the selected filters (ESC-CNN with ES-CNN), despite that the convergence curves of the two strategies are close on all three training processes, there are still remarkable findings.
-ESC-CNN steadily converges to a slightly but existentially lower RMSE on the training processes and exhibits better performance on the testing sets, which suggests the value of filter selection strategy. } \item[5)]{ For the convergence of the ESC-CNN and ES-CNN modeling strategies, most significant improvements come from the early 10 constructive iterations.
-A possible explanation is that, the benefits from the error-feedback fully connected layer gradually vanishes as the number of filters increases, which brings the strategy with a tradeoff between efficiency improvement in small computational overhead and slightly higher performance with much more consuming time. } \end{enumerate}
+We further examine the convergence among the incrementally constructive modeling strategies (i.e., IELM, SCN, ES-CNN, and ESM-CNN).
+The averaged training and validation RMSE are plotted as the functions of the generated neurons or filters, which are shown in \autoref{fig:converge}.
+The results lead to the following conclusions. \begin{enumerate} \item[1)] { Although we have examined various prediction horizons for each dataset, general conclusions are consistent with the different prediction horizons for all datasets. } \item[2)] { Despite that SCN outperforms other models in terms of the rapid decreasing of RMSE on all training sets, it shows obvious overfitting on all validation sets.
+In contrast to SCN, IELM does not overfit on the training datasets but obviously converges slower than other models. } \item[3)] { Via the error-feedback fully connected layer, ESM-CNN and ES-CNN outperform SCN and IELM on all validation sets, demonstrating the robustness and stability when considering the error-feedback strategy to construct random CNN for time series forecasting. } \item[4)] { Comparing ESM-CNN with ES-CNN, despite that the convergence curves of the two strategies are close to each other, there are still remarkable findings.
+ESM-CNN steadily converges to a slightly but existentially lower RMSE on the training processes and exhibits better performance on the validation sets, which suggests the value of filter selection strategy. } \item[5)]{ For the convergence of the ESM-CNN and ES-CNN modeling strategies, the most significant improvements come from the early 10 constructive iterations.
+A possible explanation is that, the benefits from the error-feedback fully connected layer gradually vanishes as the number of filters increases, which gives a guidance that the smaller computation overheads may be enough to bring efficiency improvements on implementing ESM-CNN to time series prediction. } \end{enumerate}